 Paula Swift is from the San Francisco Bay Area and moved to Nashville in 2000.
 Married to her husband, Sam, since 2001, they have enjoyed raising their son born in 2006.
 She has created a career in marketing with specific skills in consulting strategy and brand development.
-She continues to consult with clients in marketing while working towards her license in Healing Touch and coaching on overall wellness in addition to cancer.
+She continues to consult with clients in marketing while building her practice as a Healing Touch Practitioner and coaching/supporting other cancer patients.

 Paula also serves as a board member for Freedom's Promise, a non-profit organization targeting the prevention of human trafficking in Cambodia.
 In her free time, she enjoys outdoor sports, flying with her husband and actively supporting her son's race car driving.